Splits with Cloud Storage

 Let's modify the split model to add incremental modeling.

-to true -
+1. Set incremental to true

-that runs daily at 8AM UTC.
+3. Let's set up a refresh based on cron that runs daily at 8AM UTC.

 refresh: